 You should always see a doctor if you or your child has a seizure.
 Taking certain supplements and changing one's diet may reduce the frequency of seizures.
 But the same supplements may increase the frequency of seizures in some people.

 You should never take any supplements or prescription medication without your doctor's knowledge.
 Be sure to tell all of your doctors about any medications, herbs, and supplements you are using.Nutrition and Supplements

-A ketogenic diet -- a diet that is high in fat and low in protein and carbohydrates -- may help control the frequency of seizures.
+A ketogenic diet.
+A diet that is high in fat and low in protein and carbohydrates -- may help control the frequency of seizures.
 This type of diet is most commonly used in children, and seems to work better for children than adults.
 If you are on a ketogenic diet, your doctor should monitor you both for side effects and effectiveness.
 You may need to take vitamin and mineral supplements, because this diet is very restricted.
-Do not attempt a ketogenic diet on your own.
-Work with your physician to make sure you're doing it safely.
+DO NOT attempt a ketogenic diet on your own.
+Work with your physician to make sure you are doing it safely.

 Some studies have shown a connection between food allergies and seizures in some children.
-But the evidence isn't clear.
+But the evidence is not clear.
 Avoid alcohol, caffeine, and any supplements that have stimulating effects.
 A holistically-oriented health care provider may help you identify possible food allergies.